top of page

 “Augh!”
 Tourist clamped his hand over his arm, swerving the car across the next two lanes as they turned.

-Davy swore as his gun flew from his grip and spun through the broken rear window, finally sliding off the trunk of the car.
+Davy swore as his gun was thrown from his grip and spun through the broken rear window, sliding off the trunk of the car.
 They were now separated from the sanitation truck by an assortment of cars and buses as they sped along the main road.

 Tourist cursed under his breath as he tried to find a way to cut across again, and the black sedan behind them found its opportunity to close the distance.